nikl881/california-roadtrip/README.md

     * Chrome

 The design choise has been made that the SPI will not be showed on resolution with a lower width then 1200px.
-When using the SPE at a lower resolution, the quality of the application is to much reduced.
-From the UX/UI perspective, the user will recieve an instruction how to use the SPE when opening on a unsuitable screensize and what to do to next.
+When using the SPI at a lower resolution, the quality of the application is to much reduced.
+From the UX/UI perspective, the user will recieve an instruction how to use the SPI when opening on a unsuitable screensize and what to do to next.

-The SPE has been tested on the following devices and is fitted for purpose on a laptop, desktop or large desktop:
+The SPI has been tested on the following devices and is fitted for purpose on a laptop, desktop or large desktop:

     * Macbook 13"
     * Macbook 15"